oasiseng/boxabl-foundations-guide/docs/boxabl-overview.md

 ## What BOXABL Appears to Offer

-BOXABL publicly markets factory-built housing and a staged delivery process that includes model selection, feasibility, site preparation, delivery, and setup.
+BOXABL markets factory-built housing and a staged delivery process that includes model selection, feasibility, site preparation, delivery, and setup.

-Public references checked on **March 15, 2026**:
+Online references checked on **March 15, 2026**:

 - [BOXABL Home](https://www.boxabl.com)
 - [How It Works](https://www.boxabl.com/how-it-works)